allanreda/myldretid-kbh.dk/README.md

 | **Red**           | A lot slower than average (negative deviation ≤ **–15%**)      |

 ### Calculation of Average Travel Time
-The calculation uses the historical travel times of the rush hours captured in all the 20 chosen geographical locations of Copenhagen.
+The calculation uses the historical travel times captured in all the 20 chosen geographical locations of Copenhagen during rush hours.
 The rush hours are defined as 7, 8, and 9 AM for the morning and 3, 4 and 5 PM for the afternoon.
+The geographical locations can be seen in the list below this section.
 It's important to mention that the average travel time is calculated using only data from the weekdays and thereby excluding the weekends.
 The main intended use of this service is in the weekdays where Copenhageners are driving to/from work or school during the rush hours.
 Therefore it would make more sense if the predictions were relative to the weekdays rather than the weekends.
 Including the weekend in the calculation would also significantly lower the average, which would not be ideal in this case.

 ### Reasoning Behind Update Times